vmcggh18/bits_tracker/README.md

 ## Testing

-The Django test case framework has been used to write some tests for the various model, form and views.py files within each app.
+The Django test case framework has been used to write some tests (64 in total across all apps) for the various model, form and views.py files within each app.
 The test files are easily identifyable being prefixed with test_.
-After writing some tests coverage was installed to see the extent of testing.
+After writing some tests coverage was installed to see the extent of testing in the local ide.
 For example use the *coverage run --source=issues_list manage.py test* command to run the tests for the issues-list app.
 To run the tests for a different app use the above command but change the app name.
 After running the test, typing *coverage report* in the command line shows the coverage for that particular app rather than the whole system.
 The *coverage html* command generates a new folder where files can be inspected to pinpoint where additional tests may be required.